Ski Destinations for Snow Lovers

 COPPER MOUNTAIN, COLORADO

 Known as "The Athlete's Mountain," Copper Mountain is located only 75 miles west of Denver and offers over 2,500 acres of naturally-divided terrain and world-class mountain venues.
 Here, groups will find 155 trails, 24 lifts and a stunning summit elevation of 12,441 feet.
-This year sees the launch of the new Western Territory and expanded adventure zones—perfect for the ambitious beginner.
+2021 saw the launch of the new Western Territory and expanded adventure zones—perfect for the ambitious beginner.

-Averaging more than 500 inches of snowfall a year, Snowbird is celebrating 50 years as North America's most accessible alpine resort destination during the 2021-22 season.
+Averaging more than 500 inches of snowfall a year, Snowbird recently celebrated 50 years as North America's most accessible alpine resort destination.
 Located only 29 miles from Salt Lake City International Airport, Snowbird provides year-round big mountain experiences at the top of Utah through its iconic Aerial Tram and 2,500 acres of legendary terrain.

 WHISTLER BLACKCOMB, WHISTLER, BRITISH COLUMBIA